 I turned 25 the other day, so I wanted to try and write a poem consisting of 25 lines that summarised how I feel about turning a quarter-of-a-century.
-This is what I managed to write.
+This is what I wrote.

 Another year passes and my first thought is:

 what tales will I now never get to tell?

 The kind we share over campfires, truths told

 under starlit skies that sober us by morning.

 things I have never known.
 I fear that I have

 collected more silences than stories.
 I look to the